 These plants only propagate vegetatively, meaning that to grow new plants you plant cutting, root, or bulb (depending on the type of plant).
 Plants in this group include Garlic, Lemongrass, Potato, Tarragon, Tree Onion and Water Chestnut.

-PROPAGATED VEGETATIVELY AND CROSS POLLINATED BY INSECTS (Easy)
+PROPAGATED VEGETATIVELY AND CROSS POLLINATED BY INSECTS (Easy, when saved vegetatively)

 Cross pollinated by wind only, so only cross pollinates with plants of the same variety that are in the immediate area.
 Plants in this group include Corn and Spinach.

-BOTH SELF POLLINATED AND CROSS POLLINATED BY INSECT (Hard)
+BOTH SELF-POLLINATED AND CROSS POLLINATED BY INSECT (Moderate to hard)

 These are the hardest types of seeds to collect as they can easily crosspollinate with other types of plants of the same species.
 Plants in this group include Basil, Broccoli, Cabbage, Carrot, Cauliflower, Celery, Cucumber, Fennel, Kale, Kohlrabi, Mizuna, Mustard, Onion, Parsley, Parsnip, Pumpkin, Radish, Rocket, Rockmelon, Silverbeet, Sunflower, Turnip, Watermelon and Zucchini.

-While these seed saving categories are a good guide to work from my experiences of saving seeds does not always match with these categories.
+While these seed saving categories are a good guide to work from my experiences of saving seeds does not always match them.
 Below is a list of some of the vegetables that I have saved seeds from, along with comments on how they fared and where my experiences differ from the above categories.

 ASPARAGUS (Propagated vegetatively and cross pollinated by Insects)